IEEE-UH-Manoa/sab.ieeeatuhm.com/README.md

   * Display information on how to get involved with the EE SAB
   * Display current information on the EE SAB
   * Operate as a staging and collaboration point for EE SAB officers

+See [the workflow document](workflow.md) for what the proper workflow should be for updating the website.
+See [technical how-to document](assets/docs/technical-how-to.md) for what the proper workflow should be for updating the website.